 During the 2008 election cycle, Tim Cook donated to Barack Obama's first White House election campaign.

-In 2009, Tim Cook offered a portion of his liver to Steve Jobs due to their shared rare blood type.
-However, Jobs refused the offer emphatically.
+In 2009, Tim Cook offered to donate a portion of his liver to Steve Jobs due to their shared rare blood type, but Jobs refused.

-In January 2011, Apple's board approved a third medical leave for Jobs, and Tim Cook was responsible for most of Apple's day-to-day operations.
+In January 2011, Apple's board approved a third medical leave of absence for Steve Jobs, making Tim Cook responsible for most of Apple's day-to-day operations.

-On August 24, 2011, Tim Cook was appointed the chief executive officer of Apple, following Steve Jobs's resignation.
+On August 24, 2011, Tim Cook was appointed chief executive officer of Apple after Steve Jobs resigned.

-On August 24, 2011, Tim Cook was named the new chief executive officer of Apple after Steve Jobs resigned from the position, becoming chairman of the board.
+On August 24, 2011, Tim Cook was named the new chief executive officer of Apple after Steve Jobs resigned.

-In September 2011, it was reported that Jobs and Cook rescued the company, increasing revenue from under $6 billion in 1998 to $100 billion.
+In September 2011, Tim Cook and Steve Jobs were credited with rescuing Apple from its death spiral, increasing its revenue from $6 billion in 1998 to $100 billion.

 On October 5, 2011, Steve Jobs died due to complications from pancreatic cancer.

-In early 2011, it was reported that Tim Cook was gay, although at the time he tried to keep his personal life private while still publicly supporting LGBT rights.
+In early 2011, it was reported that Tim Cook was gay, however, Cook tried to keep his personal life private, but publicly supported LGBTQ rights.

 On October 29, 2012, Tim Cook made major changes to Apple's executive team, including the resignation of Scott Forstall and the dismissal of John Browett.